AnLoMinus/Studies/Udemy/Design/Graphic Design & Illustration/PowerPoint/How to create an animated promo video in PowerPoint/README.md

     - Combining these effects, you can create your own custom video.
   - **convert presentation to high quality video**.
     - You will gain enough knowledge to animate any static presentation in PowerPoint and produce the video.
+  - easy to create.
+    - You can complete this course within several days and by the end of the course, you will have your video;
+  - easy to edit.
+    - Once you create the video, you can easily change text, images, animation, etc.
+    - and use it multiple times for different marketing campaigns;
+  - no need of complex video editing software.
+    - The majority of people use Microsoft Office that includes PowerPoint.
+    - That is all you need.
+Even if you never used PowerPoint, following our instructions will help you to create your own animated promo video.
+  - highest quality Ultra HD 4K.
+    - PowerPoint 2019 allows recording video in Ultra HD 4K (3840 × 2160 px).
+    - For this course, we will record the video in FullHD to reduce file size and increase speed.
+    - Recording the Ultra HD 4K has no difference in work process, you just need to select this resolution in the end.